kaishalux/soaring/README.md

 npm test
 ```

-## Additional Documentation
+## Project Documentation

-Additional documentation including product and solution brainstorm, well-architected review and project timeline is contained in `docs/`.
+Additional documentation about this project, including product and solution brainstorm, an AWS Well-Architected Review and project timeline is contained in `docs/`.

 ## Getting help